Kirovsk, Leningrad Oblast: Economy and infrastructure

 The town consists of the Old Town built in the 1950s and Ladoga, the part built during the Soviet construction boom of the 1980s.
 The main industries suffered severely during the 1990s.
 Most people try to find work in the nearby St. Petersburg.

 Kirovsk has four high schools, a music school and a hospital, but no maternity ward.
 The main employers are the Ladoga plant (which manufactured Soviet nuclear submarine equipment until it switched to machine parts and electronics), Dubrovsky Zavod and the 8th Power Station.
 Because of these industries, Kirovsk was in Soviet times considered a closed town.

 Kirovsk (Nevdubstroy railway station) is connected by railway to Mga.
 There are several direct suburban trains to St. Petersburg's Moskovsky railway station and Ladozhsky railway station.

-The A120 road, which encircles St. Petersburg, passes Kirovsk.
+The A120 highway, which encircles St. Petersburg, passes Kirovsk.
 The M18 Highway, which connects St. Petersburg and Murmansk, passes several kilometres north of the town.
 The Neva River is navigable.

 Kirovsk is home to the Diorama, which is housed inside the Ladozhsky Bridge over the Neva River.
 The site, otherwise known as "The Road of Life", commemorates Kirovsk's role as being the sole entry point for goods destined for Leningrad when Nazi German troops besieged the city during World War II.